 Currently, research is still ongoing regarding the nature of SCAD, and why it happens specifically to young and healthy women.
 Additionally, any way of preventing SCAD from reoccurring is still unknown, which is why women who have been diagnosed with SCAD are advised not to engage in sports, lifting heavy weights, or becoming pregnant.

 Taking care of your heart

-Here are some helpful tips to keeping your heart healthy:
+Here are some helpful tips for keeping your heart healthy:

-- Eat healthy.
+- Eat healthily.
 You are what you eat.
-Eating food that's healthy, fresh, and full of nutrients will make you healthy and full of energy.
+Eating food that’s healthy, fresh, and full of nutrients will make you healthy and full of energy.
 Eating healthy keeps your heart healthy as well.

 - Learn to relax.
 Relaxation and having a positive attitude can keep your heart healthy.
 Negative emotions such as anger, or hostility are actually bad for your heart.
 You can take up yoga, or try various meditation methods to help you relax.

 - Stop smoking.
 Smoking is by far one of the worst things that you can do to your body.
 If you’re a smoker, or if you live with someone who smokes, it’s best to quit.

 - Monitor your blood pressure.
 High blood pressure increases the risk of heart attacks.
 That’s why keeping it low through exercise and a healthy diet is important to keep your heart healthy.

 - Ease up on your sugar intake.
 Too much sugar in your bloodstream can damage your arteries, in addition to causing diabetes.
 Try to limit your sugar intake so that your blood sugar levels are in the normal range.

 - Know your cholesterol levels.
 Cholesterol is a big problem since it can contribute to plaque buildup in your arteries, and high cholesterol levels do increase the chances that you’ll get a heart attack.
 Eat healthily, and monitor your blood cholesterol so that it’s at a safe and healthy level.